amit-avital-fiverr/atlas_clusters_mapping/README.md

 ### atlas_metadata_collector.py

 Collects metadata from all projects in an organization.
-The script supports both JSON and CSV output formats:
+The script supports both JSON and CSV output formats and optional time-based filtering:

 #### JSON Output